YasithD/capstone-project-backend/docs/chapters/implementing-the-frontend.md

 }
 ```

 The next task is to implement the functions to call the APIs of the backend.
-Let's start by creating a function to retrieve teachers.
+Let's start by understanding the function to retrieve teachers.

 #### 1. Retrieve Teachers